Reel SF

 The movie has many scenes filmed both inside and outside the San Francisco Chronicle Building.

-Then … For the exterior shots the movie crew filmed outside the Chronicle headquarters at 690 Market on the corner of Kearny (map).
-Built in 1889, the building is shown here viewed from the Call Building opposite.
+Then … For the exterior shots the movie crew filmed outside the Chronicle headquarters at 690 Market on the corner of Kearny (map), built in 1889.
+This opening movie shot of the building was filmed from the Call Building kitty-corner opposite.
 The Chronicle moved in 1924 to a new location at Fifth and Mission Streets across from the old U.S. Mint, so this building must have been vacant when the movie was filmed here the following year.

 … and Now, 690 Market is still there; it became a for-lease office building after it was vacated in 1924, known as either the Old Chronicle Building or the de Young Building.
 In 2004 a developer secured a permit to double its height in return for seismic-strengthening and restoration of the original building.
 By 2007 the odd-looking 24-story hybrid structure opened as the Ritz-Carlton Club and Residences, offering condominium apartments in the $1 million to $4+ million range.